Consultant Information and Course Descriptions

 What to Bring: Please bring a laptop computer or tablet that can access the Internet and a USB drive to save your work.
 Most handouts are accessed via Dropbox and Goggle Docs, and some labs are on-line.
 Also bring your personal protective equipment (including goggles and lab coat or apron).
 We will work on fine-tuning your course pacing so bring your school calendar for next year.

 AP Chemistry – Teachers New to AP

 Course Description: This workshop is designed for teachers who are beginning their careers as AP Chemistry teachers.
 Time will be spent during the sessions on the nature of the AP program and on structuring an AP Chemistry course.
-Many labs will be discussed, and teachers will be given an opportunity to do a number of typical labs appropriate for AP chemistry.
-Topics that are often covered are teaching and testing techniques, periodicity, bonding, states of matter, kinetics, equilibrium, instrumentation, equations and product prediction, thermodynamics, and eletrochemistry.
+Many labs are discussed and teachers are given an opportunity to do a number of typical labs appropriate for AP Chemistry.
+Topics that are often covered are teaching and testing techniques, periodicity, bonding, states of matter, kinetics, equilibrium, instrumentation, equations and product prediction, thermodynamics, and electrochemistry.
 The workshop makes considerable use of the graphing calculator and the CBL as a data collection device.
-Typical AP problems and essays are discussed, and strategies for enabling students to perform well on the AP exams will be shared.
+Typical AP problems and essays are discussed, and strategies for enabling students to perform well on the AP exam will be shared.

-What to Bring: Participants are asked to bring 30 copies of their favorite demo and/or experiment to share with fellow participants.
-Participants are also asked to bring goggles and appropriate shoe attire for lab work.
-Graphing calculators will be provided.
+What to bring: Participants are asked to bring 30 copies of their favorite demo and/or experiment to share with fellow participants.
+Goggles and appropriate shoes for laboratory experiments will also be required.
+Bring a USB drive to save your work.

 AP Environmental Science